 Condition recommendations are only available for APM-monitored entities that have a gray (or unknown) health status.
-This is also only available in the US region data centers.

 Condition recommendations are all about making it easier for you to create conditions and thresholds for your entities you'd want to be notified about.

 Every recommendation includes one or more metrics that might interest you, as well as a threshold beyond which you might want to be notified.